pandeytapan/cpp.kata/Intermediate/solutions_statement/w.05.Anagram/anagramSol.md

 # Solutions

 Let us start with legacy C/ C++ solutions.
 These are straight forward and easy to implement if you have always followed language only construct and not any library.
-So these solutions go like this:
+So the solutions go like this:

 # Solution 1